m275964/ew200_Skory_pygame/README.md

 ![Start Screen](/photos/start_screen.PNG)
 ### In this magical word, you must survive the onsault
 ### of wizards that have come for your soul.
 Fight and
-### surive for as long as possible in this surival action game
+### surive for as long as possible in this surival action game.

 ![Footage](/photos/In_game_screen.PNG)